Easily Point A Domain to Blogger A Step by Step Guide

 • A second unique CNAME for verification specific to your blog

 • Copy those CNAME records: Save them somewhere you can find them again.
-You’ll be adding them to your domain’s DNS settings later, and if you lose them, you’ll have to go back and do this again.
+You will add them to the DNS of your domain later on.
+Don’t lose them because if you do, you will have to revisit this and restart.

-Alright, now that you’ve got the CNAME records from Blogger, it’s time to hop into your hosting panel and sort out the DNS side of things.
-Don’t worry; it sounds more technical than it actually is.
+Alright, now that you’ve got the CNAME records from Blogger, it’s time to hop into your Okay, now that you have the CNAME records on Blogger, it’s time to jump into your hosting control panel and get the DNS side of steps sorted out

-• Access your cPanel: Head over to the ARZ Host website and Log In To Your Client Area.
-Once you’re in, look for a button or link that says something like cPanel—click that.
-It might take a few seconds to load, depending on your connection, but no big deal.
+• Access your cPanel: Head over to the Log In of Your Client Area.
+After doing this, find a button or a link that says something like cPanel; click it.
+It would load after a couple of seconds depending on your connection, and that is no big deal.

 • Scroll down to the Domains section.
-Once you’re in cPanel, you’ll see all kinds of stuff—don’t get overwhelmed.
-Just scroll down a bit until you see the section labeled Domains.
+You will see all sorts of stuff in cPanel, do not get overwhelmed.
+Simply scroll down and you would notice the area marked Domains.
 That’s the one you need.

 • Open the Zone Editor: In the Domains section, there should be something called Zone Editor.
 Click that.
 This is where you’ll be adding those CNAME records Blogger gave you.